Mount Everest’s Garbage Problem

 After you’ve disembarked and retrieved your stomach you face a two-week, uphill hike to the south base camp.
 This is where you’ll stay for a week or ten days because the oxygen level is only half what it is a sea level and you have to acclimatize to that.
 But there won’t be much rest because you’ll be hauling supplies up to higher base camps.

 The final push to the summit will take several hours and, if successful, you face the long and arduous trek back down again.

 Still want to give it a try?
 How deep are your pockets?
 It’s going to cost you about $45,000.

-On May 16, 2018, Kami Rita Sherpa reached the summit of Mount Everest for the 22nd time.
+On May 21, 2019, Kami Rita Sherpa reached the summit of Mount Everest for the 24th time.
+His 23rd and 24th ascents were completed in a single week.
 He holds the record for the most successful climbs.

 The peak is known to Tibetans as Chomolungma and to the Nepalese as Sagarmatha.
 The British Royal Geographical Society named it Everest after Colonel Sir George Everest who was the surveyor-general of The Great Trigonometrical Survey in India.
 Interestingly, he pronounced his name Eve-rest, with the first syllable rhyming with heave or leave.

 The first measurement of Mount Everest in 1856, found that its peak was exactly 29,000 feet above sea level.
 Surveyor Andrew Waugh decided that looked too neat so he added two feet.

 Mount Everest is still getting taller.
 The Himalayan Mountains are being thrown up by the collision of the Indian tectonic plate smashing into the Asian plate.
 Everest grows about half an inch taller every year.

 - “5 Secrets Of Climbing Mt.Everest.”
 Jordi Lippe-McGraw, Forbes Magazine, May 11, 2018.